arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 Unlike linear models, there is not a single analytic solution to generalized linear models -- that means you couldn't (even if you wanted to) figure out the solution by solving the equation by hand.
 Instead, the computer uses brute force to find a solution, iterating over tons of combinations of parameter estimates and seeing which gives the best model fit.

 This means the results are not exact --- they depend on the sampling algorithm being used --- so you might see very small changes if you run the model again, or if you run it on other software.
 There's also a risk that your model won't converge if it's too complicated and you don't have enough data.

 ## Logistic regression

 One of the most common kinds of generalized linear model is logistic regression.
-That's a linear model using a [logit](https://en.wikipedia.org/wiki/Logit) transformation to convert the outcome that's binary (or continuous but bounded at 0 to 1, like a proportion).
+That's a linear model using a [logit](https://en.wikipedia.org/wiki/Logit) (LOH-jit) transformation to convert the outcome that's binary (or continuous but bounded at 0 to 1, like a proportion).

 <div class = "behind-the-scenes">
 <b style="color: rgb(var(--color-highlight));">Behind the scenes</b><br>